KeepCodingCloudDevops5/aws-yilisramirez/README.md

     ]
 }
 ```
  We click on <b>Create policy</b>, now we select <b>Targets</b> and then we go on <b>Attach</b> tab, to attach the policy to our Organizational Unit closer than our     account.
  And you should see a pop up message <b>"Successfully attached the policy 'RestrictRegion' to OU 'KeepCoding3'."</b>

 - Generating a billing alarm.

   To configure it we should go on AWS Budgets, select <b>Cost Budget</b>, and on <b>Next.</b>
   We select monthly period, recurring budget to renew it every month.
-The Budget method should be <b>"Fixed"</b>, entering the budgeted amount, and we have set the       name as <b>"My Budget".</b>
+The Budget method selected is <b>"Fixed"</b>, we enter the budgeted amount, and we have set the     name as <b>"My Budget".</b>

   Once we have defined the budget, we set the alert.
 On this we have set two alerts, one when the budgeted threshold exceeds 10% and another one when forecasted cost     is greater than 100% of the budgeted amount.
-Note we will be informed via email about these alerts.
+As notification preference we choice email address to be informed about these billing alerts.